MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 ### Create a health probe

-Contoso admins create a health probe so that the load balancer can monitor the app health.
+Contoso admins create a health probe so that the load balancer can monitor the application health.
 The probe dynamically adds or removes VMs from the load balancer rotation, based on how they respond to health checks.

 They create the probe as follows: